 Crowd Funding – This is a relatively new type of financing that has become very popular.
 Depending on the concept and type of business this option may be of interest.
 There are high net worth individuals and risk takers who might see something in your business that they find attractive.
 You would need to offer an incentive and return on investment to attract this type of investor.

 Bank Loan or credit union – Local banks and credit unions offer loans for small businesses and entrepreneurs.
 These loans are based on the credit-worthiness and financials of the buyer as well as those of the seller.
-Banks will typically require that the business provide several years of tax returns, current and historical financials and an appraisal or review of the business before underwriting these loans.
+Banks will often require that the business provide several years of tax returns, current and historical financials and an appraisal or review of the business before underwriting these loans.
 The buyer will also need to provide their personal financials, business plan and resume.

 Seller Financing – Is sometimes offered when bank financing is not attainable or when the buyer is unable to come up with the full purchase price of the business.
 There are a variety of reasons why a new buyer is unable to obtain bank financing.
 With this option a down payment will usually be made based upon an agreement between the buyer and seller.
 The buyer will then make payments (usually principal and interest) for a set amount of time.
-Typically one or more balloon payments will be made throughout the terms of the agreement.
+Typically one or more balloon payments will be made throughout the term of the agreement.
 Seller financing can also benefit the seller if they are nearing retirement or do not need a lump sum of money right away.
-The total tax burden realized from the sale can be deferred.
+The total tax burden realized from the sale may be deferred.
 Offering seller financing can also help you achieve a higher sales price and a quicker closing.
 The seller may also receive a higher interest rate than they would from other investments in the open market and they are already familiar with income of the business.